MindTheGap-ERC/StratRecRes_supp/README.md

 # StratRecRes_supp

-Code and supplementary data for "Estimating temporal resolution and disorder of the stratigraphic record".
+Code and supplementary data for "Sedimentation rates determine temporal resolution and disorder of the stratigraphic record".

 ## Authors